 Most Albertans live in either Calgary or Edmonton and the cities are about three hours apart, with Calgary in the south and Edmonton in the north.
-The Rocky Mountain region is on the province’s far east, along the border with British Columbia.
+The Rocky Mountain region is on the province’s far west, along the border with British Columbia.
 Everywhere else is largely rural, home to small farm towns and oil fields.

 The most iconic tourist destination in Alberta — and possibly the entire country — is the beautiful Banff National Park and its emerald-green Lake Louise.
 Containing over 6,000 square kilometers of unspoiled Rocky Mountain scenery, Canada’s most popular outdoor resort is home to virtually every activity you could imagine, with over 1,000 km of hiking trails, a dozen campgrounds, numerous ski hills, a 27-hole golf course, three hot springs, and a wild river (the Kicking Horse) that’s ideal for white water rafting.
 There are no shortages of shops, hotels, and restaurants in the village of Banff Town, which is usually packed with tourists.